-- (1) If the Seller terminates this contract and resells the Property, the Seller may recover from the Buyer as liquidated damages: - (a) any deficiency in price on a resale; and - (b) its expenses connected with any repossession, any failed attempt to resell, and the resale, provided the resale settles within 2 years of - (2) Any profit on a resale belongs to the Seller.
+- (1) If the Seller terminates this contract and resells the Property, the Seller may recover from the Buyer as liquidated damages: - (a) any deficiency in price on a resale; and - (b) its expenses connected with any repossession, any failed attempt to resell, and the resale, provided the resale settles within 2 years of termination of this contract. - (2) Any profit on a resale belongs to the Seller.